HaroldELight/Harold-Lightfoot-Portfolio/Clothing_Advisor_GUI/README.md

 ## Demo

-Here's a GIF demonstrating the application in action:
+Here is a GIF demonstrating the application in action:

 ![GUI Demo](GUI_demo.gif)